starfrost013/Lightning/README.md

 * All code you check into the main branch must compile.
 Do a private build to check that it compiles before committing it into the main tree!

-* Please document all of the changes you make thoroughly.
+* Please document all of the changes you make thoroughly using XMLDOC.

 * Code reviews are a requirement for non-senior developers!
 Contact me or a senior developer for a code review.